How Much Chlorine to Add to a Hot Tub for the First Time?

 How to tell there is too much chlorine in your hot tub

 Most people think the “bleach smell” means that there is too much chlorine in the hot tub water.
-In fact, the opposite is true.
-The characteristic smell of bleach results from what chlorine does: it is the resultant chloramines left behind, as the chlorine breaks down in the water.
+The opposite is true.
+The characteristic smell of bleach results from what chlorine does: it is the resultant chloramines left behind as the chlorine breaks down in the water.

 So, when you smell that bleachy smell, it actually means your chlorine has done its job and has run out.

-Always test the water to know for sure and either dilute it with fresh water or let it sit for a while and test again.
+Always test the water to be sure, then dilute it with fresh water, let it sit for a while, and test again.
 You can also add a chlorine neutralizer to reach a safe level of chlorination again.

 Should you shock a hot tub before end-of-season storage?

-No, you don’t need to shock it again since it’s not going to be used for a while.
+No, you don’t need to shock it again since it will not be used for a while.

 It’s best to drain, thoroughly clean, and sanitize your hot tub before storage and winterize it according to the directions in the manufacturer’s manual.